Testing the Loop-on-Ground with Real Signals

 So at least for this one test, the 15' square LoG antenna actually pulled in more stations on

 receive than his full-size vertical antenna on 40m.
 When we both switched to 80m, I was

 able to copy several stations, while he couldn't hear anybody.

-More recently, I used the 15' square loop-on-ground as a dedicated receive antenna for the
+More recently, I used the 15' square loop-on-ground for the

 ARRL 160m Contest